ayoubBDL/ecomDocker/README.md

 ## Technologies Used

-- Angular
+- Angular: A framework for building web applications using TypeScript
-- .NET
+- .NET: A framework for building web applications and services using C#
-- Docker
+- Docker: A platform for building, shipping, and running applications using containers
-- MySQL
+- SQL Server: A powerful and reliable database management system